-The Academic Standards Committee is the body of original jurisdiction for student requests to be granted exceptions to the standard academic policies of the College.
-The Academic Standards Committee has jurisdiction over all such matters unless specifically noted otherwise in this document (see "waivers and substitutions of program requirements", "academic standing", and "academic integrity").
-Common examples of student requests appropriate to the Academic Standards Committee involve exceptions to the general education requirements and other requirements for graduation, exceptions to the College's drop/add policy, and exceptions to the College's policy related to participation in graduation ceremonies.
+The Academic Progress Committee is the body of original jurisdiction for student requests to be granted exceptions to the standard academic policies of the College.
+The Academic Progress Committee has jurisdiction over all such matters unless specifically noted otherwise in this document (see "waivers and substitutions of program requirements", "academic standing", and "academic integrity").
+Common examples of student requests appropriate to the Academic Progress Committee involve exceptions to the general education requirements and other requirements for graduation, exceptions to the College's drop/add policy, and exceptions to the College's policy related to participation in graduation ceremonies.

 Requests for exceptions must be submitted in writing to the Office of Student Records.
 Requests should be accompanied by a letter of support from the student's academic advisor or an appropriate faculty member.
 Students should take steps to ensure that their requests reference specific polices to which they are seeking exception and specific desired remedies.

-Decisions of the Academic Standards Committee may be appealed to the academic vice president, who will determine if all relevant policies have been followed, not address the merit of the appeal.
-Any appeal must be submitted, in writing, within 10 days of the receipt of the Academic Standards Committee's decision.
+Decisions of the Academic Progress Committee may be appealed to the academic vice president, who will determine if all relevant policies have been followed, not address the merit of the appeal.
+Any appeal must be submitted, in writing, within 10 days of the receipt of the Academic Progress Committee's decision.

-In some cases, requests made of the Academic Standards Committee may be referred to an appropriate faculty member and/or academic division chair for informal resolution.
+In some cases, requests made of the Academic Progress Committee may be referred to an appropriate faculty member and/or academic division chair for informal resolution.
 In such cases, students should provide documentation of the results of said attempts should they desire to reinstate their request with the committee.

 Satisfactory Academic Progress